-- Equality impact assessments have been used to assess the impact of our policies on protected characteristic groups along with consulting on our public facing policies with a wide range of stakeholders. - The composition of our Board has become more diverse; giving protected characteristic groups more of a voice in our decision making. - Staff have been involved in promoting national campaigns to raise awareness of issues.
+- Set up an Equality Impact Assessment group, with both employees and contract holders, to assess the impact of our policies on protected characteristic groups. - The composition of our Board has become more diverse, giving protected characteristic groups more of a voice in our decision making. - Staff have been involved in promoting national campaigns to raise awareness of issues.
 For example, regular events have been held to support mental health.